 Gallery2 – Gallery2 Performance Tips

-vBulletin – Optimizing your vBulletin forum to run faster
+vBulletin – Optimize your vBulletin forum to run faster

-Magento – Notes on Magento’s performance *Note: The developer’s of Magento have warned about high resource usage, indicating it could be difficult to run on shared-hosting.
+Magento – The developer’s of Magento have warned about high resource usage, indicating it could be difficult to run on shared-hosting.

 General optimizations and best practices